akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 The products with variants are enriched in the same product form than products without any variant.

-For more details about the product form, you can read [How enrich a product](/articles/work-on-a-product.html).
+For more details about the product form, you can read [Enrich your product](/articles/work-on-a-product.html).

 ## Header and infos